mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/how-to-go-further.md

 As stated in the beginning of this book, I really see no other way to be good at designing software than, well, by designing software.

 While it's easy to get lost in all the specific services popping up in the vast arsenals of AWS and their ilk, you should abstract from individual services to broader _capabilities_.
 To be better prepared doing so—don't get surprised now—I have a book recommendation.
-One book that I find has been very good at tying together the last 10-15 years of development practices and modern technologies into one concise overview is [_Continuous Architecture in Practice: Software Architecture in the Age of Agility and Devops_](https://www.goodreads.com/en/book/show/55893833-continuous-architecture-in-practice) (2021; Erder, Woods, Pureur).
-Don't expect to go deepdiving here, but as inspiration to see the big picture that book might do the trick.
+One book that I find has been very good at tying together the last 10-15 years of development practices and modern technologies into one concise overview is [_Continuous Architecture in Practice: Software Architecture in the Age of Agility and Devops_](https://www.goodreads.com/en/book/show/55893833-continuous-architecture-in-practice) (Erder, Woods, Pureur 2021).
+Don't expect to go deep-diving here, but as inspiration to see the big picture that book might do the trick.

 Designing is more about process and thought than about a given artifact to represent it.
 If you want to design as part of "exercise" then consider learning or using tools listed in the `Learn diagramming` advice.